Safeway (UK): "New Safeway"

-By the early months of 1999, Safeway was coming under renewed criticism from investors.
-Its shares had under performed the food sector over the previous five years.
-It had been pushed back into fourth position by Asda and it did not have enough shops of adequate size to offer a comprehensive non food range.
-In July 1999, Safeway announced the appointment a new chief executive, Carlos Criado-Perez, who had held senior posts in Wal-Mart's international division.
+By early 1999 Safeway was coming under renewed criticism from investors.
+Its shares had under-performed in the food sector over the previous five years.
+It had been pushed back into fourth position by Asda and it did not have enough shops of adequate size to offer a comprehensive non-food range.
+In July 1999, Safeway announced the appointment of a new chief executive, Carlos Criado-Perez, who had held senior posts in Wal-Mart's international division.

 The problem was how to distinguish Safeway from Tesco and Sainsbury's, and how to minimise its scale disadvantage.
 According to estimates made by the Competition Commission, Tesco was able to negotiate significantly lower prices from its suppliers than Safeway – averaging about 3% on big selling branded items.

 Criado-Perez's response was to introduce selective deep discounting, the so-called high/low pricing formula, which was later branded as 'substantially discredited' by Morrisons management, making deep price cuts on a limited set of products for a limited period.
 Criado-Perez also abandoned Safeway's loyalty card, arguing that these cards were no longer an effective marketing tool.
 This project was branded 'New Safeway'.

-The new approach to pricing was one of the four pillars of Safeway's strategy, the others being "Best for Fresh Foods", "Best for Customer Service" and "Best for Product Availability".
-Criado-Perez envisaged a five-year programme of developing the shops along these lines, to be completed by 2004.

 In 2002, Safeway was the fourth largest supermarket chain by sales in the United Kingdom.
-However, it was growing more slowly than other large chains in the United Kingdom and this was reflected in a share price below the values of the group's assets, leading to the various takeover rumours that circulated during 2002, indicating the City was unconvinced with the Criado-Perez strategy.